 #9 See the Nuns’ Valley from above … and below

 Curral das Freiras (Valley of the Nuns) is one of my favourite places in Madeira.
-Located only half an hour from Funchal, it gives the impression of being on a different island.
+Located only half an hour from Funchal, it makes you feel like you are on a different island.

 However, we should not see the Nuns Valley only from above.
 It is worth hiking down to the valley and strolling around its villages, for example to the spring where you can swim in the summer – Poco dos Chefes.
 Getting lost somewhere in the narrow valley streets, we will see the real, somewhat hidden Madeira, which is far from the luxurious hotel districts in Funchal.

 RELATED POSTS ON OUR BLOG: